HomeResource CenterFleas On Dogs

 Cat fleas

 Cat fleas are by far the most common of all fleas.
+Unprotected animals can bring fleas indoors and infect indoor cats.
 They can also carry dangerous diseases and cause skin irritation and allergic reactions.
 Some include murine typhus and cat-scratch disease.

 Dog fleas

 Dog fleas aren’t exclusive to dogs.
 They also like to find hosts in wild animals like raccoons, opossums, and livestock.
-Like cat fleas, dog fleas carry a tapeworm parasite called Dipylidium caninum.
+Like cat fleas, the dog flea carries a tapeworm parasite called Dipylidium caninum.

 Ground squirrel flea